 - We can assist with replacement of talent should some of your people leave as a result of the pending changes

 - We can help you shape your policy around engagement of contingent workers

-- Our parent group, Gattaca Plc, can deploy a total workforce solutions which gives you a single vehicle for all flexible labour mitigating the risk of non-compliance across your business
+- Our parent group, Gattaca Plc, can deploy a total workforce solution which gives you a single vehicle for all flexible labour mitigating the risk of non-compliance across your business

 It would be easy to put this in the “to do later” pile, but April 2020 will be with us before we know it and acting then could look like avoidance rather than resolution.
 So our advice would be investigate now.

-If you would like our support or pointing in the direction of independent advice, do not hesitate to get in touch.
+If you would like our support or pointing in the direction of independent advice, please click here.

 - Top 5 highest paying jobs in Cyber Security

 What are the top paying jobs in the cyber security profession?
 Shaun Turner, Senior Cyber and Infosec Recruitment Consultant...